 The other is private investment income from holdings such as from the Royal Stud at Sandringham or Balmoral Castle.
 These aren’t owned by the “Sovereign” as an abstract entity, but by the Queen personally.
 As this is private income, we don’t know how much this amounts to.

 The Queen pays tax on private income and income from the Duchy of Lancaster.

 It’s impossible to know the wider economic benefit of the monarchy exactly

 Some of the claims following the Royal Wedding argue that we shouldn’t begrudge the monarchy the public costs from the Royal Wedding (for example security), because they create so much economic benefit.

 One estimate came from consultancy Brand Finance who said that in 2017 the monarchy contributed £1.8 billion to the UK economy, of which around £550 million came from tourism.

 This is a gross figure (so before the estimated costs have been subtracted).
 The net contribution estimate is £1.5 billion a year.

 This estimate is largely subjective depending on what factors you think should or shouldn’t be included.

 For example, the report estimates the monarchy contribute £50 million towards the media industry by providing the inspiration and “mystique” for TV shows like The Crown and plays like King Charles III.
 It’s up to you to decide whether you think those should or shouldn’t be included.

-Even if you decide what influences to include, then trying to put a number on the exact contribution the Royal Family make to those areas is even harder.
+And even once you decide what influences to include, then trying to put a number on the exact contribution the royal family make to those areas is harder still.
 Any estimate is going to be extremely uncertain.